-Also known as: Manic depression and Bipolar affective disorder
+Also known as: Manic depression, Bipolar affective disorder, Mood disorder - bipolar or Manic depressive disorder

 - Medicines such as antidepressants or steroids

 - Periods of not being able to sleep (insomnia)